November 12, 2009

 HMRC has long-term PFI contracts in place to manage its estate and was pleased to discover that much could be achieved to reduce carbon output by working within existing contracts.
 A potential saving of up to 50 percent of the estate’s carbon emissions was identified if the entire set of recommendations could be put in place.

-What the HMRC did many other organisations can do – with the right data and plan.
+What the HMRC did many other organizations can do – with the right data and plan.
 The time to begin is now.

 Simon Parsons is a business consultant for IBM Global Business Services, assisting clients with a range of environmental sustainability issues regarding properties and asset management.